-Catch up literacy (+2) Phonics 1:1 support EEF Teaching and Learning Toolkit: Teaching Assistant Interventions (+4) Targeted support for EYFS prime areas.
-Provide effective targeted intervention so children can catch- up rapidly by making accelerated progress in Maths. (see Intervention / Tutoring Summary Grid 2023/24) First class at number (+2) Small group focus maths work.
-Targeted maths support for children in EYFS Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF EEF Teaching and Learning Toolkit : Teaching Assistant Interventions (+4) 1, 2, 3
+Activity Evidence that supports this approach Challenge number(s) addressed Provide effective targeted intervention so children can catchup rapidly by making accelerated progress in Maths. (see Intervention / Tutoring Summary Grid 2024/25) - First class at number (+2) - Small group focus maths work.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF EEF Teaching and Learning Toolkit: Teaching Assistant Interventions (+4) 1, 2, 3